ZedThree/HPCAcademyFortran/Fortran.md

 - Words like _this_ are (usually) technical words, either common usage or from the Fortran standard
 - Words like **this** are just emphasis
+- I use Fortran 2018, but everything should compile with gfortran 7

 ## Hello world